We are a small amateur dramatic club located in Dollar, Clackmannanshire, with members from Dollar and the surrounding area.

 The club is organised by a committee consisting of club members that is elected by the members at the club’s Annual General Meeting in August or September.

-Our social activities include an annual barbecue, often with an associated treasure hunt, a Christmas or New Year party, and planned visits to other productions by amateur and professional groups.
+Our social activities include an annual barbecue, often with an associated treasure hunt, a winter party, and planned visits to other productions by amateur and professional groups.
 The summer programme at the Pitlochry Festival Theatre is a regular favourite.

 Please note that we do not have a youth section.